 Research supports that the most effective homework reflects short, frequent assignments that balance practice of past lessons and the preparation for future lessons, balancing easy and challenging material.
 Quality of the assignment is more important than quantity.
 General time guidelines are used by teachers to design grade level assignments.
 Both teachers and parents should monitor the time it takes students to complete assignments as this is useful information for the individual student.
-In addition to daily reading expectations communicated by teacher, students should generally spend the following amount of time on assignments outside of class Monday through Thursday in each grade level:

-- Kindergarten: 10 minutes
+In addition to daily reading expectations communicated by teacher, students should generally spend the following amount of time on assignments outside of class Monday through Thursday in each grade level: • Kindergarten: 10 minutes

 - 1st Grade: 10 minutes

 - 2nd Grade: 20 minutes

 - 3rd Grade: 30 minutes

 - 4th Grade: 40 minutes

 - 5th Grade: 50 minutes

 - 6th Grade: 60 minutes

+- 7th Grade: 70 minutes

+- 8th Grade: 80 minutes